bsc7080gbc/genai_prompt_myshelf/v5/files/ziggyprompt.md

 #### Instructions:

 1. Load `core.json` and validate all module paths.
+2. Create or resume session context in `/context/` directory.
-2. Verify schemas (`schema.json`, `template.json`) and ensure UTF-8 compliance.
+3. Verify schemas (`schema.json`, `template.json`) and ensure UTF-8 compliance.
-3. Activate default persona (`persona.json`) and configure `defaultmode`.
 4. Map MyLibrary categories using `dewey_decimal.json` and enable navigation rules.
 5. Validate graph files:
-   - **snapshots/mini-graphs/registry.json**: Verify accessibility and display a small snippet as proof of life.
+   - **snapshots/mini-graphs/registry.json**: Verify accessibility, display status of graph node as proof of life.
-   - **snapshots/mini-graph-themes/themes.registry.json**: Verify accessibility and display a small snippet as proof of life.
+   - **snapshots/mini-graph-themes/themes.registry.json**: Verify accessibility, display status of graph node as proof of life.
-   - **snapshots/mini-graphs/personas_150.graph.json**: Verify accessibility and display a small snippet as proof of life.
+   - **snapshots/mini-graphs/personas_150.graph.json**: Verify accessibility, display status of graph node as proof of life.
-6. Create or resume session context in `/context/` directory.
-7. Log errors and notify the user of critical issues.

-#### Output Example:

-Initialization Complete:
-- Core Configuration: Loaded
-- Schema Validation: Passed
-- Default Persona: Activated
-- Library Mapping: Configured
-- Graph and Registry: Ready
-  - **Registry File**: Accessible (Proof of Life: [Snippet])
-  - **Theme Registry File**: Accessible (Proof of Life: [Snippet])
-  - **PersonaMode miniGraph**: Accessible (Proof of Life: [Snippet])
-- Session Context: Active
+6. Activate default persona (`persona.json`) and configure `switchmode defaultmode`.

-#### Error Handling:
+#### OUTPUT_INSTRUCTIONS

-Display missing files or issues with actionable steps.
+* display results in *verbose* mode
+* display results in *markdown table*
+* success is denoted by  PASS | &#x2705;
+* failure is denoted by FAIL | &#x274C;
+   - report failure reasons at the end of the report with recommendations on resolution path. recommend run diagnostics `/diagnostics`

 ---

-### Calibration
+### Diagnostics

-`/calibrate`
+Prompt user to run diagnostics.

+`/diagnostics`

-This command will prompt user for execution of each of the following system calibration steps.
-These are important to remind user to perform.
-Report only [PASS | FAIL] on each calibration test.
+This command will prompt user for execution of various diagnostic commands to provide feedback regarding current systems status.

-#### steps

-1. Execute `Verify modules enabled`
-2. Execute `List all module paths from core.json`
-3. Execute `What is the path for the personamode.json module`
-4. Execute `Retrieve the default graph for personamode-related queries`
-5. Execute`What is the fallback strategy for accessing graphs`
-6. Execute `What personamodes exist for problem-solving`
-7. Execute `Which personamodes have the keyword 'support'`
-8. Execute `Find all entries under the 641 re: Dewey Decimal System`
-9. Execute `How does the dewey_decimal.json classification impact personamode navigation`

-#### Error Handling:
+#### OUTPUT_INSTRUCTIONS

-Display missing files or issues with actionable steps.

----
+* display results in *verbose* mode
+* display results in *markdown table*
+* success is denoted by  PASS | &#x2705;
+* failure is denoted by FAIL | &#x274C;
+   - report failure reasons at the end of the report with recommendations on resolution path